-Apart from its important role in combating climate change and alleviating poverty, infrastructure investment is increasingly perceived as a way to foster economic growth and a promising venue to revitalize the world economy.
 Within the G20, infrastructure development is a key area (see also Chapter 3.1) - however, the infrastructure work stream does not account for climate risks and low-carbon development across the board.
 Several major initiatives exist within the G20 framework to promote infrastructure development and foster the flow of (private) capital towards national and trans-regional infrastructure projects, such as the Global Infrastructure Initiative, the Global Infrastructure Hub (GI Hub), and most recently, the Global Infrastructure Connectivity Alliance.
-Also, under the 2012 Mexican Presidency the "GreenInvest platform" was mandated within the development working group in order to facilitate investment into renewable energies in emerging economies.
+Also, under the 2012 Mexican Presidency the "GreenInvest platform" was mandated within the development working group in order to facilitate green investment in emerging economies.
 The platform will initially be funded by Germany.
 On a similar vein but outside the G20 framework, the Green Infrastructure Investment Coalition aims to provide a platform of investors, multilateral development banks (MDBs) and analysts to countries seeking to finance their green infrastructure investments needs.

-However, the broader climate and sustainability agenda and the work of the infrastructure and investment group remain disconnected84.
-Significant work streams in the G20 such as the adoption of G20/OECD Principles on Long-Term Investment Financing by Institutional Investors and effective approaches to them, the updated G20/OECD Principles of Corporate Governance, and World Bank-designed Model PPP Contractual Clauses, are parallel to G20 Commitments on energy access and green infrastructure developments, and have the potential to undermine their implementation and the restructuring of the financial sector to promote pro-poor, clean energy infrastructure30.
+However, the broader climate and sustainability agenda and the work of the infrastructure and investment group remain disconnected99.
+Significant work streams in the G20 such as the adoption of G20/OECD Principles on Long-Term Investment Financing by Institutional Investors and effective approaches to them, the updated G20/OECD Principles of Corporate Governance, and World Bank-designed Model PPP Contractual Clauses, are parallel to G20 Commitments on energy access and green infrastructure developments, and have the potential to undermine their implementation and the restructuring of the financial sector to promote pro-poor, clean energy infrastructure44.